qd-qd/sdk-tutorials/onboarding/chapter-1/5-use-cases.md

 ## Blockchain categorization

 There are various use cases for blockchain that do not necessarily revolve directly around the transfer of monetary value.
 Some of these are already implemented, others are yet to surface.
-Before you look at some specific cases, it is important to define two broad categories blockchains can be divided into **public** networks, and **private** (or **managed**) networks.
+Before you look at some specific cases, it is important to define two broad categories blockchains can be divided into: **public** networks, and **private** (or **managed**) networks.

 ### Public networks